FarahAMansoor/FarahAMansoor/README.md

 Hello and welcome to my GitHub profile.

-My name is Farah (pronounced "FUH-RAW") but my friends call me Anthony!
+My name is Farah (pronounced "FUH-RAW")

 ----------------------------------------------------------------------------------------------